Richard Walters (singer-songwriter): Collaborations and side projects

-Walters is a member of the UK band LYR, alongside current UK poet laureate Simon Armitage and producer Patrick Pearson.
-The band released their debut album 'Call in the Crash Team' in summer 2020 via Decca Records imprint Mercury KX.
-During the Covid-19 UK lockdown in spring 2020, the band released a collaborative single with English actress Florence Pugh entitled 'Lockdown', raising funds for domestic abuse charity Refuge.
+Walters is a member of the UK band LYR, alongside current UK poet laureate Simon Armitage and producer Patrick Pearson (a former member of Liu Bei).
+The band released their debut album, Call in the Crash Team, in 2020 via Decca Records imprint Mercury KX.
+During the COVID-19 UK lockdown in spring 2020, the band released a collaborative single with English actress Florence Pugh entitled "Lockdown", raising funds for the domestic abuse charity Refuge.
 In 2021, the band released a single called "Winter Solstice" which featured Wendy Smith from Prefab Sprout.
+The band were commissioned by Durham Brass Festival 2022 to create a new work based on the history of County Durham's 'Category D' villages.
+The resulting 'Firm As a Rock' EP was released and then performed live at Durham Cathedral with Easington Colliery Brass Band in July 2022.
+The band released a full-length studio album via Universal imprint EMI North, 'The Ultraviolet Age', in June 2023.

-Since 2015 Walters has co-written songs with a number of artists, including Declan J. Donovan, 3LAU, Semisonic, Alison Moyet, Way Out West, Sultan + Shepard and Apocalyptica.
+Since 2015, Walters has co-written songs with a number of artists, including Declan J. Donovan, 3lau, Semisonic, Alison Moyet, Way Out West, Sultan + Shepard, Apocalyptica, the Deadmau5 and Kaskade project Kx5, and Ferry Corsten's FERR project.

-In November 2022, Walters and Canadian electronic artist Jeff Hartford, better known as Attlas, announced a collaborative project called Sun Lo.
-The duo released their first single "Factory Gates" later that month.
+In November 2022, Walters and Canadian electronic artist Jeff Hartford, better known as Attlas, debuted a collaborative project called Sun Lo.
+The duo released their first single "Factory Gates" later that month, which was eventually followed by several other singles and a full album titled Shapes in My Head. edm.com said this of the album: "The dazzling album is the byproduct of countless online sessions throughout the pandemic and a strong collaborative spirit, which is evident in spades throughout its 10 indietronica gems.
+ATTLAS and Walters effortlessly combine their respective styles into a stunning latticework of aching lyricism and chill, languid downtempo music."